A woman sitting in a white car in a snowy landscape

 3. Plan your route in advance, as well as the stops you will be making.

 The on-board computer of your car will give you an idea of the number of stops on your journey.
 Use the convenient app A Better Route Planner.
-When doing so, be sure to check the compatibility of your keyfob with the Numobi Charging or Luminus Public Charging app.
+When doing so, be sure to check the compatibility of your keyfob with the 50five e-mobility (Numobi) or Luminus Easy Charging app.

 50five e-mobility (Numobi)